How to Win the Eurojackpot According to Math

 This calculation indicates that a 5-even combination is expected to occur only once in 40 draws.

-Of course, this is not an absolute frequency but rather relative.
+Take note that frequency ratio is not absolute but rather relative.
 It means that a 5-even composition occurs approximately three times in 100 draws.

 Let’s compare that to a more balanced composition.